-This vehicle may have an auxiliary input jack, located on the audio faceplate.
+The vehicle has an auxiliary input jack located on the right side of the faceplate.
 External devices such as iPod®, MP3 players, etc. can be connected to the auxiliary input jack using a 3.5 mm (1/8 in) input jack cable.
-See "Using the Auxiliary Input Jack" under Auxiliary Devices on page 7-16.
+This is not an audio output; do not plug a headphone set into the auxiliary input jack.
+See Auxiliary Devices on page 7-17.